Chronial/cygwin-sudo/README.md

 non-elevated process via TCP for communication.
 To prevent other processes from interfering with this connection, it's secured with a random password.

-The elevated process will then run the given exchange input and output with the original process via the TCP connection.
-The given command is run in a pty, so it *acts* as if running in an ordinary terminal.
+The elevated process will then run the given command and exchange input and output with the original process via the TCP connection.
+The command is run in a pty, so it *acts* as if running in an ordinary terminal.
 Therefore, you can run interactive console-based programs like vim or less.